DtxdF/AppJail.docs/docs/source-tree.md

 .done   .empty  release
 ```

-There are three files. `.done` is to indicate to `fetch empty` that this release has been successfully created, but it is irrelevant for this case. `.empty` is a hint for other commands like `appjail update release` and `appjail upgrade release` not to update/upgrade this release.
+There are three files. `.done` is to indicate to `fetch empty` that this release has been successfully created, but it is irrelevant for this case. `.empty` is a hint for other commands like `appjail-update(1)` `release` and `appjail-upgrade(1)` `release` not to update/upgrade this release.
 And finally and most importantly, the `release` directory is empty and is the one we use to put the release files.

 #### Profit!